 Take responsibility for the orders entered on your patients and for cleaning them up each day.
 Unused and superfluous orders and PRNs should be discontinued.

 - drips that are no longer needed (No longer on levophed?
 Hooray!
 Delete it!)

 - unused electrolyte protocols

 Too many orders leads to people unsure of what is actually going on with patient and what they are actually using/getting.
 A million unused PRNs is fine for the floor but is not really appropriate for ICU patients unless they actually are using them.
-These are the sickest patients, and we need to know exactly what the patient is getting.
+These are the sickest patients, and we need to know–and we want to control–exactly what the patient is getting.